 Common Module Settings

-- Availability – Set whether or not an assignment is visible to students.
-By default, new assignments are set to Show on course page.
-(This is comparable to using the Hide/Show icon for the activity on your course page.)
+- Visible – Set whether or not an assignment is visible to students.
+By default, new assignments are set to Show.
+(This is comparable to using the Hide/show icon for the activity on your course page.)

 - ID number – Setting an ID number identifies the activity for grade calculation purposes.

-- Group mode, Grouping – These options let you restrict the assignment to particular groups of students you have already created in Edspora.
+- Group mode and Grouping – These options let you restrict the assignment to particular groups of students you have already created in the BFCA Education Portal.

-- Date.
-To prevent access until (or from) a specified date and time.
+- Date – Prevent access until (or from) a specified date and time.

-- Grade.
-To require students to achieve a specified grade.
+- Grade – Require students to achieve a specified grade.

-- User profile.
-To control access based on fields within the student’s profile.
+- User profile – Control access based on fields within the student’s profile.

-- Restriction set.
-To add a set of nested restrictions to apply complex logic.
+- Restriction set – Add a set of nested restrictions to apply complex logic.